machzqcq/OPENSEARCH_INTERMEDIATE_TUTORIAL/ABOUT_COURSE.md

 # PREREQUISITES FOR THE COURSE
+- **Prequel Course**: There is a [BASIC level course](https://www.udemy.com/course/ai-ml-search-with-opensearch/) that covers elementary fundamentals and concepts at a slower pace.
+I would encourage you to complete that course though it is not mandatory because I touch upon topics and fill-in concepts where necessary in this INTERMEDIATE course too.
 - **Human taking the course**:
   - Eagerness and excitement to learn and understand how `search` worked traditionally vs. `AI/Ml-driven search` from ground up
   - Basics of being able to `navigate in a linux environment` (e.g. ls, rm, cd)